isofit/isofit/docs/isofit_formats.rst

     * **windows**:  A list of lists; each sublist is a two-element pair of wavelength values (in nanometers) representing the beginning and end of a retrieval interval.
 These intervals are used for calculating the model fit to the measurement.
 For Visible/Shortwave Infrared (VSWIR) spectra we recommend specifying disjoint windows that span most of the measruement but avoid the deepest, opaque atmospheric absorption features that do not contain significant signal.

+* **mcmc_inversion**: (optional) A Markov Chain Monte Carlo (MCMC) sampler alternative to the standard conjugate gradient inverse model.
+It includes all those fields, and uses the conjugate gradient solution as its initial sample.
+It then draws samples using a Metropolis/Hastings MCMC strategy.
+Its proposal distribution is the posterior uncertainty of the conjugate gradient solution.
+It does not currently enforce parameter bounds!
+If using this inversion approach, the invert() function returns an array of state vector samples.
+Investigators should exclude samples from an initial "burn-in" period at the beginning of the simulation.

+    * **iterations**: (optional) The total number of iterations.
+Default is 10000.
+    * **regularizer**: (optional) A small quantity added to the prior diagonal for numerical stability.
+Default is 1e-3 which could be too large.
+    * **proposal_scaling**: (optional) Narrower or wider proposal distributions can increase or reduce Metropolis/Hastings acceptance rates.
+The proposal distribution is scaled by this value.
+The default is 0.01
+    * **verbose** (optional): Print information from each iteration.
+Default is true.